tie-set/stadle_docs/docs/quickstart.rst

   python minimal_admin_agent.py
   python minimal_fl_agent.py --agent_name <AGEMT_NAME>

+You can run multiple agents with different agent names.
-You will see that the information of Base model, aggregation, federated learning round, etc.
+You will see that the information of Base model, aggregation, federated learning round, etc. on the STADLE dashboard.